-(Comment to Article 15.1.4: By way of example, where the rules of the Major Event Organization give the Athlete or other Person the option of choosing an expedited CAS appeal or a CAS appeal under normal CAS procedure, the final decision or adjudication by the Major Event Organization is binding on other Signatories regardless of whether the Athlete or other Person chooses the expedited appeal option.]
+^{72. [}Comment to Article 15.1.4: By way of example, where the rules of the Major Event Organization give the Athlete or other Person the option of choosing an expedited CdS appeal and can Appeal under normal CAS procedure, the final decision a adjudication by the Major Event Organization is binding on other Signatories regardless of whether the Athlete or other Person chooses the expedited appeal option.]

-Provisional Suspension prior to a Provisional Hearing or acceptance by the Athlete or other Person.
+Provisional Suspension prior to a Provisional Hearing or acceptance by the Athlete or other Person.73